nofilenamed/FamilyPlanningMod/README.md

 ### Content Patcher tokens
 To use the CP tokens that Family Planning provides, make sure to set Family Planning ("Loe2run.FamilyPlanning") as a dependency.

-Family Planning will attempt to load the child sprite from the file "Characters\\Child_<Child Name>".
+Family Planning will attempt to load the child sprite from the file "Characters\\\\Child_\<Child Name\>".
 In order for your CP mod to target that file, you'll need to use the ChildName token.
 There's a version of this token for each child (by birth order).

-So for example, when you want to patch over the appearance of the older child, your Target field would look like this.
+So for example, when you want to patch over the appearance of the oldest child, your Target field would look like this.

 ```cs
 "Target": "Characters\\Child_{{Loe2run.FamilyPlanning/FirstChildName}}"